codekitchen/dinghy/README.md

 ## HTTP proxy

 Dinghy will run a HTTP proxy inside a docker container in the VM, giving you easy access to web apps running in other containers.
-This uses the excellent [nginx-proxy](https://github.com/jwilder/nginx-proxy) docker tool.
+This is based heavily on the excellent [nginx-proxy](https://github.com/jwilder/nginx-proxy) docker tool.

 The proxy will take a few moments to download the first time you launch the VM.